 Boston is the largest city in the New England region in the northeastern United States and the cradle of American history.
 The lively metropolis combines the past and the modern and presents itself with a rich art and cultural landscape, great sights and an impressive gastronomic scene.

 Boston is known not only as the cradle of the United States, but also as a walking city .
 The city with its European flair can be wonderfully explored on foot and discover great museums, culinary highlights and important historical milestones on the Freedom Trail.
-According to allcitycodes, Boston has a total population of 589,141.
+Boston has a total population of 589,141.

 The Skywalk Observatory in the Prudential Center provides a bird’s eye view and for a short, entertaining break, visit the Faneuil Hall Marketplace .
 Restaurants, shops and street performers await here.